End of season's greetings from frigid Rutgers, a true test for the Huskers' motivation

 Season’s greetings from Rutgers, where there should be a nice wall of snow lining the inside of SHI Stadium, contributing to temperatures at kickoff forecasted to be in the 20s.

 Feel the chill!
-It's the start of Big Ten crossover week on Big Ten Network.
+It's the start of Big Ten crossover week on BTN.

 There won’t be any fans — not even family and friends.
-Although, with a mid-week snowstorm dumping a foot of snow on the region, in the middle of the coronavirus pandemic, it’s hard to know how many would have plowed through the conditions to sit in the Arctic Circle for four hours.
+Though, with a midweek snowstorm dumping a foot of snow on the region in the middle of the pandemic, it’s hard to know how many would have plowed through the conditions to sit in the Arctic Circle for four hours.

 But 2-5 Nebraska will be there, attempting to salvage something out of a frustrating season that effectively started in late spring.
-Scott Frost balked two different times this week at the possibility of pursuing a bowl game, preferring to wait until after Friday’s contest to make a decision.
+Scott Frost balked twice this week at the possibility of pursuing a bowl game, preferring to wait until after Friday’s contest to make a decision.
 That's a telling sign of the team's weariness.

 “You can see the light at the end of the tunnel now," Frost said.
-"Usually that happens in week eight or nine of the season.
+"Usually that happens in Week 8 or 9 of the season.
 We are close to the end now so the kids just need to have a final kick here.
 It's been a long year in a lot of ways for everybody, not just here.
 A lot of uncertainty.
 I'm sure that is the case everywhere.”

-They’ve had no real break in terms of preparation, and they haven’t physically been with their families.
-On Senior Day, Huskers lined up on the sidelines peering up into the stands, rather than getting the on-field hugs and tears they normally would.
+They’ve had no real break in terms of preparation, and they haven’t been with their families.
+On Senior Day, Huskers lined up on the sideline peering into the stands rather than the on-field hugs and tears they normally would get.

 Frost doesn’t play this up.
-He acknowledges millions of Americans have sacrificed as much and more in the pandemic.
+He acknowledged millions of Americans have sacrificed as much and more in the pandemic.
 But teams can hit walls.
 Freshmen can hit it hardest.

 Nebraska will start three of those on the offensive line Friday — perhaps a program first — because the team’s best lineman, Brenden Jaimes, opted out Sunday.
 In his place: True freshman Turner Corcoran.
 NU will have freshman bookends at offensive tackle against a Rutgers defensive front that offensive coordinator Matt Lubick called “physical” and a “big challenge."